 We list all the local shopping centres with play areas here.

-10. Jump in muddy puddles
+13. Jump in muddy puddles

 Want other things to do with kids on a rainy day, but don’t want to venture too far?
 Rug up, pack the gum boots, raincoat and umbrellas, and go for a walk!
 If it’s not raining too heavily, or it has paused momentarily, pop outside and smell the fresh, clean air.
-It’s not just Peppa Pig who likes jumping in muddy puddles.

 Want more ideas for things to do with kids?